sagar-jadhav/sagar-jadhav.github.io/_posts/2020-03-18-user-and-project-mgmt.markdown

 categories: [openshift]
 ---

-# User & Project Management in OpenShift

-## Learn How to manager Users & Project in Openshift?
+# Learn How to manager Users & Project in Openshift?

 ## Objective
 - Create project **my-project**